Scenarios Where Editing a Content Type Is Unsafe

 While you edit a content type, you might end up losing data if you do the following:

-- Edit properties of a field: If you change the UID of an existing field or change its datatype or mark the field as Multiple, the data of that field in all existing entries will be lost.
+- Edit properties of a field: If you change its datatype or mark the field as Multiple, the data of that field in all existing entries will be lost.

 - Delete a field: If you delete an existing field from an existing content type, the data of that field will be lost in all the existing entries.